- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

-Plant-based dairy-free milks are the obvious option, but not the only one.
+Plant-based dairy-free milks (like flax milk) are the obvious option, but not the only one.

 Lactose-free milk or lowered sugar milk like ReMilk have lactose removed and so might not trigger problems if you are lactose intolerant.

 Also, have a look for A2 milk.
 This is milk from cows that don’t produce the A1 protein which causes the main problems when drinking milk.

 How to Release Bloating When It Happens

 If you’re reading this already all puffed up, you might be wondering how to relieve your bloating.

 One of the easiest would be to swap your next cup of coffee with one of peppermint tea – this relaxes the valves in the digestive tract letting the gas make its way through the system – and, as an added bonus, peppermint tea has been shown to raise energy – so, you’ll still get a bit of a kick from your drink.

 The other option, head for a walk around the block.
 Coffee stimulates the bowel – but so does movement so, heading out for a walk, jog or cycle can also help get things moving.